dellsystem/dellsystem.github.io/_posts/2016-11-18-predicting-elections.md

     endorsementdb.com</a>.
 </p>

+This model, which projects a landslide Trump victory of 337 to 197 electoral votes, performs decently well: of the 50 states and D.C., only 5 predictions are wrong, and they all happen to be the states that were won narrowly, with less than 5% spread (Colorado, Maine, Nevada, New Hampshire, Virginia).

-Of course, this model is very limited as it implies that control of Congress will lead to winning the election, which we know isn't always the case.
-Plus, it assumes that sitting members of Congress - some of whom were elected six years ago - are an accurate representation of voting preferences today.
-What's more, people don't always vote along party lines, a fact that is especially relevant for this election, as many Republicans decided not to endorse their Party's nominee.
+Of course, the problem with looking solely at party affiliation is that it produces a very limited model: it implies that control of Congress will lead to winning the election, which we know isn't always the case.
+Plus, it implies that sitting members of Congress -- some of whom were elected six years ago -- are, for whatever reason, an accurate representation of voting preferences today.
+What's more, we know that people don't always vote along party lines, a fact that is especially relevant for this election, as many Republicans decided not to endorse their Party's nominee.

 ### Using endorsements instead